Clinics & Services

 Physiotherapy - For self-referral to physiotherapy please call 0845 604 0001 or pick up a card at reception.

 Podiatry - Forms available at Reception for self referral.

 Child Health Programme

 - Child Health Surveillance - Dr Watson provides this service.
 All children under five should attend.
 The first check is at 6-8 weeks.
 Further appointments will be issued automatically.

 - With doctor and Health Visitor - 6-8 weeks.
 Child health automatically issue appointments.

-- Well Baby Clinic - a health visitor will be available at Johnstone Drive Community Clinic on Wednesdays 09:30 – 11:30 (no appointment necessary).
+- Well Baby Clinic - a health visitor will be available at Johnson Drive Community Clinic by appointment on 0141 643 3536.